 So make sure you get cash out in advance.
-When I went only one ATM in the local town was working and I had to borrow money off Jason-who-I-met-on-the-bus because the driver said I had no time to wait in the super huge queue.
+When I went, only one ATM in the local town was working, and I had to borrow money from Jason-who-I-met-on-the-bus because the driver said I had no time to wait in the super huge queue.

 You can buy simple snacks and basic toiletries there (no tampons obvz) along with flip-flops, goggles and simple beach clothes.

 There are so many snorkelling packages and ‘discovery dives’ available that you’re spoilt for choice – discovery dives are dives you can do without a PADI.
-The friends I went with chose to snorkel and their day trip took them to 3 spots which they absolutely loved.
+The friends I went with chose to snorkel, and their day trip took them to 3 spots which they loved.

 I chose TURTLE BAY DIVERS because their reviews were absolutely glowing.
-I also saw huuuge groups being taught at once by some of the hostel dive schools which put me off because I get anxiety.
+I also saw huuuge groups being taught at once by some of the hostel dive schools, which put me off because I get anxious.
 (I’m actually super happy in the water but have a complex about being incompetent at everything haha).
-At Turtle Bay you are guaranteed a small group size and I even ended up being taught one-on-one!
+At Turtle Bay, you are guaranteed a small group size and I even ended up being taught one-on-one!
 (For the same cost of course.)

-I really had an AMAZING experience with my instructor who was really determined that I would pass in 3 days no matter what.
-This was such a wonderful thing and a highlight of not only my Malaysia itinerary but my travels as a whole.
+I had an AMAZING experience with my instructor who was really determined that I would pass in 3 days no matter what.
+This was such a wonderful thing and a highlight not only of my Malaysia itinerary and my travels as a whole.

 It’s mostly just Long Beach and Coral Bay.
-Both are beautiful; white, soft sand and really gorgeous blue sea.
-I didn’t think it was too overcrowded when I was there as many people are out snorkelling or sleeping during the day, but the island itself is a huge tourist hub as mentioned above so I can imagine it could get busy.
+Both are beautiful; white, soft sand and gorgeous blue sea.
+I didn’t think it was too overcrowded when I was there as many people were out snorkelling or sleeping during the day, but the island itself is a huge tourist hub, as mentioned above, so I can imagine it could get busy.